nnkhang19/House-prices/README.md

 # House price problem

 ## Introduction
 This project is my excersise to practice and improve skill after learning data visualization and linear regression.
-I try to apply some statistics, data visualization tools and also a simple linear model in python frameworks.
+I tried to apply some statistics, data visualization tools and also a simple linear model in python frameworks.